matuzo/matuzoat/src/blog/2022/100daysof-day59.md

 }
 </style>

 By default, the container query watches the width of the closest size container, `<section>`.
-You grab and resize the `<section>` by clicking and dragging it in the bottom right corner.
+You can grab and resize the `<section>` by clicking and dragging it in the bottom right corner.
 The background color of the `.card` changes as soon as the width of the parent section hits `500px`.

 <div data-sample="demo">
 <div class="wrapper">